- Trip Outline

 This escorted tour begins in Bucharest.
 Our guide collects you from Moxa Boutique Hotel.
 After that, drive to Snagov Monastery, Vlad the Impaler's alleged burial place.
 Continue your day with a Bucharest city tour and enjoy a welcome dinner in a top traditional restaurant.
 In addition, accommodate in a centrally located 4* hotel.

-On the second day of your escorted tour, visit Poienari, Dracula's old and faithful fortress.
-Get ready, because you need to climb over 1400 stairs to reach the citadel.
-Your next destination is Sibiu, one of Romania's most beautiful cities.
+On the third day of your escorted tour, visit Sibiu, one of Romania's most beautiful cities.
 Accommodate in a 4* hotel and further enjoy a traditional Saxon dinner.

 Three Halloween Parties included - Transylvania tourism: full 7-Days Halloween tour

 The next day, your escorted tour continues with a descent into the heart of the Turda Salt Mines.
 Secondly today we have a short city tour of Cluj Napoca.
-Admire the city's medieval buildings and thirdly on the list follow into Jonathan Harker's footsteps through to Borgo Pass.
-Check in at Hotel Dracula's Castle in Borgo Pass, a 3* hotel designed in accordance to Bram Stoker's imagination.
-Enjoy a special 3-course dinner and then discover dark Dracula related legends around a huge bone fire.
+Admire the city's medieval buildings.